lucasyule2212/solid-studies-node/README.md

 # solid-studies-node
-API project build with Node.js with the purpose of study and review SOLID concepts
+API project built with Node.js and Fastify with the purpose of study and review SOLID concepts

 ## Gympass Style API
 ### FR - Functional Requirements